cannatag/ldap3/docs/manual/source/tutorial_intro.rst

     indicated with **ldaps://** even if this is not specified in any of the LDAP RFCs.
 If a scheme is included in the server name while creating the Server object, the ldap3 library opens the proper port, unencrypted or with the specified TLS options (or default options if none is specified).

-.. sidebar:: Default port numbers: the default port for cleartext (unsecure) communication is **389**, while the default for LDAP over TLS (secure)
+.. note:: Default port numbers: the default port for cleartext (unsecure) communication is **389**, while the default for LDAP over TLS (secure)
     communication is **636**.
 Note that because you can start a session on the 389 port and then raise the security level with the StartTLS operation, you can have a secure communication even on the 389 port (usually considered unsecure).
 Obviously the server can listen on additional or different ports.
 When defining the Server object you can specify which port to use with the ``port`` parameter.
 Keep this in mind if you need to connect to